RID’s Record of Success

 Since its founding in 2004, the Committee to Reduce Infection Deaths (RID) has transformed thinking about hospital infections.
 Here is what RID has accomplished:

-- Working closely with media, RID built a groundswell of demand for transparency and improvement.
+- RID built a groundswell of demand for transparency and improvement. .
 In 2004, not one state required hospitals to disclose their infection rates.
 Now 38 states do, and there will be more on the way.

-- RID made a compelling business case for infection prevention, showing hospital decision makers that preventing infections makes hospitals more profitable.
+- RID made a compelling business case for infection prevention, showing hospital decision makers that preventing infections improves profits.

-- RID went to the White House under George W. Bush and convinced policymakers that Medicare should stop paying hospitals to treat infections that should not have occurred.
-This change in Medicare reimbursement is having a major impact on hospital priorities.
+- RID went to the White House under George W. Bush and convinced policymakers that Medicare should should stop paying hospitals to treat infections caused by the hospital.

 - RID educated hospital and nursing home decision makers about the importance of screening incoming patients for MRSA (methicillin-resistant Staphylococcus aureus).
 Screening is routine in almost half of U.S. hospitals, up from 17% in 2004.

-- When Clostridium difficile (C. diff) swept the nation, RID led the response, preparing hospitals to understand the threat.
-RID nimbly and quickly shifted the emphasis to effective cleaning.
-C. diff spores linger on bedrails, wheelchairs, over-bed tables, call buttons, and other surfaces.
-When patients touch these surfaces, they pick up the spores, then touch their own food or their mouth, and ingest the spores.
-In response to RID’s campaign for better cleaning, even the Centers for Disease Control and Prevention has made its cleaning standards more rigorous.
+- When Clostridium difficile (C. diff) swept the nation, RID led the response, showing hospitals that cleaning rigorously is the first line of defense.
+In response to RID’s campaign for better cleaningeven the Centers for Disease Control and Prevention has made its cleaning standards more rigorous.

 - RID is educating hospitals about new technologies that will help prevent infection.

-- This year RID is preparing hospitals and nursing homes to meet a new challenge, CRE (carbapenem resistant Enterococci).
-In each case, RID has been ahead of the curve, alerting and informing hospitals about the next superbug.
+- This year RID is preparing hospitals and nursing homes to meet a new challenge, Candida auris.

 RID potentially saves more lives per dollar spent than other any other not for profit.
 Please support us by making a tax-deductible donation.